 May 4th is Election Day.
-Don’t forget to vote for your Labour Surrey County Councillor.
+Don’t forget to vote for your Labour Surrey County Councillor – there are seven candidates, one for each of the seven Woking divisions.
 Polls open 7am–10pm.

 Please note there are no meetings in April.
 Come and join us on the campaign trail instead!
 Call the elections hotline on 07906 697180.